What Are Some Examples of Workplace Discrimination in California?

 Many businesses are working to improve inclusion and diversity, but a 2020 Glassdoor survey indicated that 3 out of 5 workers in the United States have experienced or witnessed discrimination.
 Findings included the following:

 - 45% of those who responded in the U.S. indicated ageism as the reason for discrimination

 - 42% of employed American adults have witnessed or experienced racism in the workplace

 - 61% of employed adults in the U.S. have witnessed or experienced some type of workplace discrimination

 Place Your Trust in Experienced Hands

 If you have suffered discrimination at your place of employment in California, it is not unusual to wonder where to turn.
 Discrimination victims often have trouble trusting others with a case that may affect their livelihood.
-At The Law Office of Omid Nosrati, we have built a reputation based on honesty, integrity, and loyalty to our clients.
+At Nosratilaw, A Professional Law Corporation, we have built a reputation based on honesty, integrity, and loyalty to our clients.
 Contact us today to find out how we can help you.